50 Reasons Why We Will Always Love Dolly Parton

 43. She has written over 3,000 songs.
 That’s double the number of black bears that inhabit Great Smoky Mountains National Park.

 44. She received the Grammy Lifetime Achievement Award, a crowning honor in the music business, but she lost a Dolly Parton look-alike contest.
 You can’t win ’em all.

 45. She can play 10 instruments, but hey, we can play “Hot Cross Buns” on the recorder.

 46. She’s left her mark in the world of science as the namesake for the world’s first cloned sheep.

 47. Ever gracious, Dolly gladly shares the spotlight with fellow Opry members.
 She asked Vince Gill to help her re-record “I Will Always Love You” as a duet in 1995.
 Vince’s tenor to Dolly’s soprano left us with permanent goosebumps — especially when they performed it live on the Opry stage.

 48. We’ll never forget when she co-hosted the Opry’s 75th anniversary special on CBS with Vince.
 She paid tribute to Roy Acuff with a medley of his hit songs and led everyone in a singalong of “Will the Circle Be Unbroken.”

-49. Her music has gotten a lot of people through the darkest of times.
-When anti-apartheid activist Nelson Mandela was imprisoned, he even requested Dolly’s music from his jail cell, as we learn in the breathtaking new podcast Dolly Parton’s America.
+49. Her music has gotten a lot of people through the darkest of times, even Nelson Mandela.
+When the anti-apartheid activist was imprisoned, he requested Dolly’s music from his jail cell, as we learned in the breathtaking podcast Dolly Parton’s America.

 50. Really, what’s not to love?